cati3000/Hotel-Management-App/README.md

 # Hotel Management App

-A simple tool to manage hotel operations, guest bookings, and room availability using Python and SQLite.
+A web application that helps users find and book hotels based on location and availability using a local JSON database.

 ## What it does

-- Manages guest registration and database records
+- Reads hotel data from a JSON database
+- Locates hotels within a specific radius
-- Handles room assignments and availability tracking
+- Displays real-time room availability
-- Processes check-in and check-out workflows
+- Handles booking requests
-- Calculates basic billing and stay totals
+- Calculates total costs based on stay duration
-- Provides a dashboard for occupancy overview

 ## Getting started

 ### Requirements

-- Python 3.9+
-- SQLite3 (included with Python)
-- Tkinter (included with Python)
+- Java Development Kit (JDK) 17+
+- Maven 3.6+ (or use the included wrapper)

 ### Setup